stanfris/FairCLIP_Reproducibility/experiments/README.md

 ## Experiments folder
-This folder contains the job files used to run the experiments on snellius, and has the following structure:
+This folder contains the job files used to run the experiments, and has the following structure:

 ```
 experiments